 npm -v

-shows errors like command not found
+shows an error like command not found

 or 'npm' is not recognized